 LUMES graduates are working in sectors such as: business, education, sustainability, fashion, food, health, logistics, maritime, fishing and aquaculture, rural and urban development, transport, and urban design.

 Professional roles: consultant, coordinator, entrepreneur, manager, advisor, analyst, policy officer, specialist, campaigner, communications experts, organiser, and researcher.

 Many LUMES graduates have also continued with doctoral studies and are now working and teaching at universities around the world.

 History of the LUMES Programme

 Initially, LUMES was an environmental program rooted in systems analysis and government studies, with a strong focus on policy mechanisms such as environmental legislation.
-Over time, LUMES has evolved into a program with an extended and comprehensive curriculum covering diverse aspects of the broad sustainability debate.
+Over time, LUMES has evolved into a comprehensive interdisciplinary programme with an emphasis on understanding the interactions between social, economic and environmental systems, as well as a focus on the paradigms, concepts, and underlying assumptions in which the debates about the interactions are grounded.
 This extension has enabled students to gain a deeper understanding of global sustainability challenges at a variety of scales and levels.
-LUMES students also develop an improved understanding of the social theories within which the debates on sustainability challenges and environmental problems are embedded.

 Today, LUMES is a programme that is highly sought after, attracting creative, bright and passionate students from around the world.